lightning-tv/solid/docs/intro/basics.md

 # Lightning 3: The Basics of SolidJS

-[SolidJS](https://www.solidjs.com/) is the fastest, full-featured frontend framework ever made.
+[SolidJS](https://www.solidjs.com/) is the fastest, full-featured frontend framework available today.
 It’s often compared to React, the most popular framework, because of their similarities, but SolidJS stands out with its superior performance.
 This can be a game-changer, especially when developing for low-power devices.
-That’s why [SolidJS integration layer](https://github.com/lightning-tv/solid) with the [LightningJS renderer](https://www.lightningjs.io/), is an excellent choice for building high-performance apps.
+That’s why choosing the [SolidJS integration layer](https://github.com/lightning-tv/solid) with the [LightningJS renderer](https://www.lightningjs.io/), is an excellent choice for building high-performance TV apps.

 ![Solid & Lightning](../images/basics/solid-lightning.svg)

-#### What About Blits?

-Blits is the "official" framework of Lightning, developed by the Lightning team from scratch.
-It's a frontend framework that uses the Lightning renderer in much the same way the SolidJS integration does, just with different syntax and features.
-It's similar to how Vue and React are both frontend frameworks that use web DOM and CSS to build web apps.
-Now, let's dive into how we'd use SolidJS with Lightning.

 ## Quick Start